sachinprasanna7/Medical-Image-Security/README.md

 # Usage

-Clone the repo onto your local machine.
+Clone the repository onto your local machine.

 Run the command: streamlit run Homepage.py

+Use the web app on localhost.

 ## Code Contributors:
 - Sachin Prasanna
 - Abhayjit Singh Gulati
 - Rounak Jain

-## Mentor
-Dr Jaidhar C.D.